6-Day Garden Route, Wildlife and semi-desert Karoo

 Day 2.
 Cango Caves – Garden Route – George – Knysna

-You visit the Cango Caves, regarded as one of South Africa’s foremost natural wonders.
-The fascinating calcite caves comprises an underground wonderland of stalactites and stalagmites.
-A visit to the Cango Wild Live Ranch with its cheetahs and crocodiles is optional.
+After breakfast, we visit the Cango Caves, regarded as one of South Africa’s foremost natural wonders.
+The fascinating calcite caves comprise of an underground wonderland of stalactites and stalagmites.

-You travel over the Outeniqua Mountains to George and Wilderness for a visit to the Wilderness National Park lakes area.
-Now, truly in the Garden Route, we skirt around the lakes to Knysna on the edge of the Knysna Lagoon with its entrance to the sea, guarded by two promontories known as the ‘Heads’.
-The area falls within a National Park proclaimed to conserve the extraordinary natural beauty of the Lakeland and adjacent indigenous forests.
-Knysna also offers shopping opportunities of unusual locally made art and craft, etc. Overnight at Augusta Bay Lodge or similar.
+We then leave Oudtshoorn, and travel over the Outeniqua Mountains via George and Wilderness along the Wilderness National Park lakes area.
+We skirt around the lakes to Knysna on the edge of the Knysna Lagoon with its entrance to the sea guarded by two promontories known as the “Heads”.
+The area also falls within a National Park proclaimed to conserve the extraordinary natural beauty of the lakelands and adjacent indigenous forests.
+Knysna also offers shopping opportunities of unusual locally made art and craft, etc. Overnight at Parkes Manor or similar.
 Breakfast and dinner included.

 Day 3.
-Plettenberg Bay – Tsitsikamma National Park – Port Elizabeth
+Plettenberg Bay – Tsitsikamma National Park – Gqeberha (Port Elizabeth)

-You visit the Addo Elephant National Park, a finely tuned ecosystem that provides sanctuary to more than 400 elephant, lion, black rhino, buffalo, hyena, several species of antelope, and a wide variety of birds.
+After breakfast, we visit the Addo Elephant National Park, a finely tuned ecosystem that provides sanctuary to more than 400 elephant, lion, black rhino, buffalo, hyena, several species of antelope, and a wide variety of birds.
 The unique flightless dung beetle is almost exclusive to this area.
-After this unforgettable experience, you drive via Cradock to the Mountain Zebra National Park.
-The park proclaimed to save the rare Cape Mountain Zebra from certain extinction, also boasts lion, black rhino, buffalo, springbok, blesbuck, black wildebeest, grey rhebok and mountain reedbuck.
-After game viewing drives in our vehicle, you arrive at the camp to overnight in the park’s chalet type accommodation.
-Overnight Mountain Zebra Park.
+After this unforgettable experience, we drive via Cradock to the Mountain Zebra National Park.
+The park proclaimed to have saved the rare Cape Mountain Zebra from certain extinction.
+It also boasts black rhino, buffalo, springbok, blesbuck, black wildebeest, grey rhebok and mountain reedbuck, amongst other wildlife.
+After game viewing in the tour vehicle, along the road leading to our rest camp, we arrive late afternoon.
+At camp tonight, we stay in the park’s chalet type accommodation.
+Overnight Mountain Zebra’s comfortable chalets.
 Breakfast and dinner included.

 Day 5.
 Graaff Reinet – Beaufort West – Karoo National Park

-After breakfast and another drive through the park, you travel via Graaff Reinet through one of the remotest and arguably loneliest roads in the country, where it is impossible to determine the horizons for the mirage images.
-Graaff Reinet, the oldest town in the Eastern Cape, is world renowned for its well-preserved old buildings.
+We start our journey today game viewing in our tour vehicle.
+On our route out of the park, travel via Graaff Reinett through one of the remotest and arguably loneliest roads in the country – where it is impossible to determine the horizons for the mirage images.
+Graaff Reinett, the oldest town in the Eastern Cape, is world-renowned for its well-preserved old buildings.
 In all, there are 220 proclaimed National Monuments in the town.

-The vast open plains are stark contradictions of the densely populated areas of the world.
-You visit the Valley of Desolation, a geological phenomenon; a ravine with giant dolomite pillars eroded into extraordinary shapes, hiding fossils of animals that inhabited the swamps 200 million years ago.
+The vast open planes are stark contradictions of the densely populated areas of the world.
+We visit the Valley of Desolation, a geological phenomenon; a ravine with giant dolomite pillars eroded into extraordinary shapes, hiding fossils of animals that inhabited the swamps of this area, 200 million years ago.

 Day 6.
 Matjiesfontein – Hex River Valley – Cape Town

-After an early morning game walk in the park, awe at the wide open spaces of this semi-desert area as you travel through the village of Laingsburg that was almost completely washed away by a freak flash flood in the mid nineteen seventies.
-At Matjiesfontein, a well-preserved and isolated Victorian village established as a health resort in the 19th century, you stop for lunch in the Lord Millner Hotel.
-You travel over the summit of the Hex River Pass with great views of the Hex River Valley.
-As you descend into the valley, the vegetation changes abruptly from the semi-desert Karoo to a colourful patchwork of vineyards.
-Then westwards via Worcester, nestled in the wine-growing region of the Breede River Valley.
-The Huguenot Tunnel through the Drakenstein Mountains takes us via Paarl back to Cape Town, where we arrive late afternoon.
+We then travel over the summit of the Hex River Pass, offering great views of the Hex River Valley.
+As we descend into the valley, the vegetation changes abruptly from the semi-desert Karoo to a colourful patchwork of vineyards.
+Our route turns then westwards via Worcester, nestled in the wine-growing region of the Breede River Valley.
+The Huguenot Tunnel through the Drakenstein Mountains then takes us via Paarl back to Cape Town, where we arrive late afternoon.
+Breakfast included.